open-sauced/intro/05-how-to-contribute-to-open-source.md

 2. **Explore the dashboard**: Once you've signed up, you'll be taken to your dashboard, where you can view your current projects, goals, and contributions.
 Clicking "Explore" in the header will enable you to browse projects based on your interests and skills.

-3. **Search for projects**: In explore, you can see a list of repositories and their relevant activity levels and engagement levels that are currently trending.
+3. **Search for projects**: In Explore, you can see a list of repositories and their relevant activity levels and engagement levels that are currently trending.
 You can also search for projects by typing in the search bar.
 You can search for projects by name, description, or topic and use this tool to find something that resonates with you.

    ![Explore](./images/opensauced-explore.png)